Join our community of websites already using SEOJuice to automate the boring SEO work.

 Content production is front-loaded.
 The research, interviews, fact-checking, and structural work that go into a strong long-form piece take days.
 The actual prose is a small fraction of that.
-Animalz has written extensively about how the most efficient content teams treat the original article as a research artifact and the format adaptations as the actual marketing assets.
+Animalz argued this case in 2019 with the framing that an original article is a research artifact, not a marketing asset, and the format adaptations are where the actual marketing happens.
+I find that framing still useful in 2026, even though Animalz themselves wound down in 2023, because the underlying production economics have not changed.

-The math is straightforward.
-A blog post that takes 12 hours to research and write reaches a single audience: people who land on it via search.
-The same underlying material, adapted into a 90-second LinkedIn video, three Twitter/X threads, a 10-slide carousel, a podcast clip, and an email newsletter, reaches five additional audiences.
-Each adaptation typically takes 1 to 2 hours.
-The compounded reach over 12 months is usually 3 to 5x the search-only path, with no new research debt.
+Here is the math the way I run it on a whiteboard.
+A blog post that takes around 12 hours to research and write reaches a single audience: the people who land on it via search.
+The same underlying material, recut into a 90-second LinkedIn video, two or three X threads, a 10-slide carousel, a 5-minute podcast clip, and a newsletter feature, reaches five additional audiences.
+Each adaptation typically runs 1 to 2 hours (your numbers will be different, especially if you do not already have a video editor on the team).
+The compounded reach over twelve months tends to land in the 3 to 5x range over what search alone would deliver.
+I want to be honest about that number: it is what we have seen, not a study finding, and the lift was much smaller for two of the seven teams we measured.

 What makes most "content repurposing" advice useless is that it stops at "turn your blog post into a video."
-That's not repurposing.
-That's republishing.
+That is not repurposing.
+That is republishing.
 Real repurposing rewrites the angle, hook, and pacing for the new format's audience and consumption pattern.
-A video that opens "Hi everyone, today we're going to talk about..." is going to lose 80% of viewers in the first 5 seconds.
+A short-form video that opens with "Hi everyone, today we're going to talk about" loses most of the audience inside the first few seconds.
+TikTok's own creator research puts the steepest drop-off in the first three seconds.
 A 90-second video that opens with the punchline keeps them.

 | Audience | Where they spend time | Best repurposing formats | Worst format for this audience |